Particle Filter

 Overview

-Particle Filter is a section in the PTM input where you set up particle-filters.
-Particle Filter is designed to modify the particle flux at node, without changing hydrodynamic condition, by keeping particles from entering the specified waterbody.
+Particle Filter is a section in the PTM input where you set up particle filters.
+It is designed to modify the particle flux at a node without changing hydrodynamic conditions by keeping particles from entering the specified waterbody.

 Tables